MetaMask/rpc-cap/README.md

 ##### Currently Supported Caveats

-Currently all supported caveats can be found in the [./src/caveats.ts](Caveats.ts file), which should be expected to be significantly expanded over time.
+Currently all supported caveats can be found in the [Caveats.ts file](./src/caveats.ts), which should be expected to be significantly expanded over time.

 Right now the supported caveat types are simple, to demonstrate the concept: